Next Time You See Me: Composition and recording

 The horn section includes band leader Bill Harvey on tenor sax, Harvey Joe Scott on trumpet, Pluma Davis on trombone, along with Connie McBooker on piano, Pat Hare on guitar, Hamp Simmons on bass, and Sonny Freeman on drums.

 The song begins with a chorus:

 Releases and charts

 In 1957, Duke Records released "Next Time You See Me" as a single, backed with "My Dolly Bee".
 It reached number five on Billboard's R&B chart as well as reaching number 74 on its broader Hot 100.
 The song is included on several Parker compilations, such as Junior's Blues: The Duke Recordings, Vol. 1 (1992).

+Versions by other artists

+"Next Time You See Me" was one of the blues and R&B songs that Ron "Pigpen" McKernan brought to the Grateful Dead during their formation.
+The song, with McKernan on vocals and harmonica, became part of their concert repertoire by 1967.
+According to group biographer Oliver Trager, they performed two different versions: he describes one as "a driving, uptempo rendition" and the other as "a somewhat rarer and moodier take sung as a duet with [Jerry] Garcia".
+The group often played the song in the early 1970s and live recordings are included on several albums, such as Hundred Year Hall (recorded April 26, 1972), Europe '72 Volume 2 (recorded April 14, 1972), and Rockin' the Rhein with the Grateful Dead (recorded April 24, 1972).